IntentArchitect/Docs/articles/code-management/how-to-configure-code-management-csharp/how-to-configure-code-management-csharp.md

 Setting the class `Body` (in this context: methods, fields, properties, etc.) also instructs Intent Architect that:

 > [!NOTE]
-> Not setting Body will default to the value of the first parameter in this attribute.
+> Not setting Body will default to the value of the first parameter in that attribute.

-* `Fully` - It has the whole class Body **is** under Code Management.
+* `Fully` - It has **full** control over the class Body for Code Automation.
-* `Merge` - The whole class Body may only undergo modifications and additions but nothing is allowed to be removed.
+* `Merge` - It may only make modifications and additions to this class Body but it's not allowed to remove anything.
-* `Ignore` - The whole class Body is **not** under Code Management and will not generate or overwrite anything in this class.
+* `Ignore` - It has **no** control over the class Body and will not generate or overwrite anything in it.

+The `[IntentManaged()]` attribute allows the specification of the `Signature` of the class too.
+It can be done like this:

 ```cs
 [IntentManaged(Mode.Merge, Body = Mode.Ignore, Signature = Mode.Fully)]
 ```

-The attribute also allows you to set the `Signature` of the class.
-This will be all the declarations and definitions of the class itself and not its contents, i.e. inheritance.
-It will instruct Intent Architect that:
+Setting the class `Signature` (in this context: inheritance, declarations and definitions of the class) also instructs Intent Architect that:

 > [!NOTE]
-> Not setting Signature will default to the value of the first parameter in this attribute.
+> Not setting Signature will default to the value of the first parameter in that attribute.

-* `Fully` - It **has** the whole class signature under Code Management.
+* `Fully` - It has **full** control over the class Signature for Code Automation.
-* `Merge` - The whole class Signature may only undergo modifications and additions but nothing is allowed to be removed.
-For inheritance it will not modify what is already there but it will only add (if generation would add inheritance) if no inheritance was specified.
-For example, if you had:
+* `Merge` - It may only make modifications and additions to this class Signature but it's not allowed to remove anything.
+In the case of inheritance declared in this class, it will only add a class to be inherited from but it won't modify or remove it.
+For example, assume the following class:

     ```cs
     public class MyClass